appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2021-03-11-User-Defined-Dynamic-Filter.md

 4) You can either click on the **Execute** button or **SAVE and Execute** button.
 You can track the Execution details on the Tracker Window.

+5) You will be generated with [Snapshots](/processflow/snapshot-processflow/) for every execution with the Custom Filter.

 **Note:**